How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Simplifying your message early on makes the rewriting process smoother and helps prevent misinterpretations later.

+The next step is to consider tone preservation.
 Tone sets the mood and tells the reader how to emotionally interpret the information.

 For instance, a formal business proposal requires a professional, precise tone, while a blog post may call for a warmer, more conversational style.